Alli Petra Pillai: Production

 Besides producing the film under M. M. Productions, A. Maruthakasi also worked as lyricist.
-The other producers were K. V. Mahadevan (who also worked as music director), Violin Mahadevan and V. K. Muthuramalingam.
+The other producers were K. V. Mahadevan (who also worked as music composer), Violin Mahadevan and V. K. Muthuramalingam.
 The film prominently features a horse, which was brought from Mangalore by Maruthakasi.
 This was the only film Maruthakasi had produced and was supposed to be completed within six months; instead it took two years as Maruthakasi was busy writing lyrics and also false rumours of him not writing lyrics led to huge problems.

 Soundtrack

 Music was scored by K. V. Mahadevan while the lyrics were penned by A. Maruthakasi.
 Two songs from the film – "Ejaman Petra Selvame" and "Paisaavai Pottu Naisaaga Vaangi" – attained popularity.
 The former is set in the Carnatic raga known as Vakulabharanam.

 Release and reception

-Alli Petra Pillai was released on 31 July 1959.
+Alli Petra Pillai was released on 31 July 1959, by Sri Lakshmi Pictures Circuit.
 The film was a commercial failure, and made Maruthakasi face huge debts.